torvalds/linux/Documentation/userspace-api/media/drivers/camera-sensor.rst

 register programming sequences shall initialize the :ref:`V4L2_CID_HFLIP
 <v4l2-cid-hflip>` and :ref:`V4L2_CID_VFLIP <v4l2-cid-vflip>` controls with the
 values programmed by the register sequences.
 The default values of these controls shall be 0 (disabled).
-Especially these controls shall not be inverted, independently of the sensor's mounting rotation.
+Especially these controls shall analt be inverted, independently of the sensor's mounting rotation.